 Blockchain security refers to the technologies, cryptographic methods, and governance frameworks designed to protect decentralized networks and digital assets.
 These systems secure data stored on distributed ledgers, ensuring that transactions remain accurate, transparent, and resistant to unauthorized modification.

 The need for blockchain security emerged as digital transactions expanded beyond traditional banking systems.
-Cryptocurrency networks, decentralized finance (DeFi), supply chain platforms, and digital identity systems now rely on blockchain technology to record and verify transactions without centralized control.
+Today, industries such as cryptocurrency, decentralized finance (DeFi), supply chain, and digital identity rely heavily on blockchain technology.

 Several technical mechanisms contribute to blockchain security:

-These principles help maintain trust within decentralized ecosystems where participants may not know or trust each other directly.
+These elements help maintain trust in decentralized ecosystems where participants may not know each other.

 Why Blockchain Security Matters Today